-Lance Corporal Frederick Fisher, VC
+pLance Corporal Frederick Fisher, VC

-Born in St Catherines, Ontario on 3 August 1895, Frederick Fisher was the son of Mr. W. H. Fisher, Westmount, Quebec.
-He was educated at Westmount Academy and then McGill University where he proved to be an avid sportsman, excelling in tennis, football, swimming and shooting while taking membership in the Montreal Athletic Association.
-He enlisted in the 5th Royal Highlanders of Canada at the young age of eighteen years.
+Frederick Fisher was born in St Catherines, Ontario on August 3, 1895.
+He was educated at Westmount Academy and then McGill University.
+He enlisted in the 5th Royal Highlanders of Canada at the age of eighteen.

-When the war broke out Fisher became a member of the 13th Battalion, CEF, one of the numerous units forming the 1st Division.
-The 1st Division becoming accustomed to life in a war zone.
+When the war broke out Fisher became a member of the 13th Battalion, CEF, one of the units forming the 1st Division.
+The 1st Division arrived on the continent in February 1915 and spent several weeks becoming accustomed to life in a war zone.

-VC Action: He was 20 years old, and a Lance-Corporal in the 13th (Royal Highlanders of Canada) Battalion, Canadian Expeditionary Force during the First World War when the following deed took place for which he was awarded the VC.
+VC Citation: He was 20 years old, and a Lance-Corporal in the 13th (Royal Highlanders of Canada) Battalion, Canadian Expeditionary Force during the First World War when the following deed took place for which he was awarded the VC.